-Galley cabinets should have the heaviest items stored on the bottom and lighter items placed higher.
-After loading, put skillets and canned goods on the floor or bottom shelf, while cereals and crackers can be stored higher.
+Galley cabinets should have the heaviest items stored on the bottom and lighter items overhead.
+After loading, put skillets and canned goods on the floor or bottom shelf, and cereals and crackers in the overhead roof locker.
 Use unbreakable-type plates and saucers, and consider storing your dish towels around them.